JimTyrrell/ABCs/Week #006 - F/Feedback, Friction, Toil, and Invisible Work.md

 ### The Activity
 #### The UX Assessment, easy as A, B, C, and D.
-Use the ABCD Assessment to score something you are thinking of working on or have delivered?
+Use the assessment to writeup something you are thinking of working on or have delivered?
 This can be something you are doing, or a tool you are using from the marketplace.
 [Feel free to "Make a copy" of this worksheet and make changes.]( https://docs.google.com/document/d/1PL0is4_nGjOYL9kv-mz2y6YrY1UwyyW9yeCuo2OmMSU/edit?usp=sharing)